APNIC-Labs/draft-kskroll-sentinel/README.md

 Internet-Draft         DNSSEC Trusted Key Sentinel          October 2017

-   o  Case 3: A DNSSEC-Validating resolver that does not include this
-      mechanism will respond with an A record response for "is-ta", an A (or AAAA) record response for "not-ta" and SERVFAIL for the invalid name.

    o  Case 4: A non-DNSSEC-Validating resolver will respond with an A
-      (or AAAA) record response for the "is-ta" queery, the "not-ta" query and the DNSSEC-invalid name query.
+      record response for "is-ta", an A record response for "not-ta" and an A record response for the invalid name.

-   Given the clear delineation between these three cases, if a client directs these three queries to a simple recursive resolver, the variation in response to the three queries should allow the client to determine the category of the resolver as to whether it supports this mechanism, whether or not it has loaded a particular key into its local trusted key store.
+   Given the clear delineation between these three cases, if a client directs these three queries to a simple resolver, the variation in response to the three queries should allow the client to determine the category of the resolver, and if it supports this mechanism, whether or not it has loaded a particular key into its local trusted key stash.

       +-------------+----------+-----------+------------+